CAN Decoder

 CAN (Controller Area Network) Bus is a serial protocol used in automotive and industrial machinery to allow microcontrollers to communicate with each other.
 It uses differential signalling (with signals named CAN H and CAN L) to increase noise immunity.

-HScope can decode either the CAN H or the CAN L signal.
+HScope can decode only the CAN-H signal.

 Decoder Specifications